-The Mae Murray Foundation has been set up to allow people of all ages and abilities to take part in activities, experience the world and enjoy friendship together in an inclusive environment.
+The Mae Murray Foundation was set up to allow people of all ages and abilities to take part in activities, experience the world, and enjoy friendship together, in an inclusive environment.

 Mae Murray, who passed away in 2012, was the mother of our chairperson, Alix Crawford.
 There was nothing Mae loved more than designing ways and means to ensure that her granddaughter, Talia – who has cerebral palsy – experienced opportunities that most of us take for granted.
-Mae was one of the Silent Givers and the embodiment of everything that the foundation now represents.
+Mae was the embodiment of everything that Mae Murray Foundation now represents.

-Alix said: “Making sure Talia had a fun and positive quality of life, on a daily basis, was Mae’s ongoing goal and she succeeded.
+Speaking of her mother, Alix said: “Making sure Talia had a fun and positive quality of life, every day, was Mae’s ongoing goal and she succeeded.
 Our lives were enriched each day because of her.
 Of course, the void she left cannot ever be filled, but the ethos she embraced, with others like her, can be replicated.”

 Can you imagine the difference that could be made to the quality of life of others, if as a society in general, we all invest time and interest in one another ?